 Hooray it’s Wild Garlic time again

 This is the first wild spring green I felt confident about picking.
-I now pick a much bigger range of wild greens but this still remains my favourite.
+I now pick a much bigger range of wild greens including nettles, sorrel and ground elder.
+Wild garlic ( also known as Ransoms) still remains my favourite.
 It’s easy to spot with its broad green leaves and garlicky smell and is found in shady damp spots.
 You mainly eat the leaves but the white star-like flowers are edible too and are nice sprinkled on a salad.
 You can also pickle the unopened flower buds and use like capers.

 I love the leaves just roughly chopped in scrambled eggs and omelettes or baked in a quiche ( well I did before turning vegan!)
 It’s also great in salads.